 How Running in the Cold Impacts Race Performance

-With autumn already upon us, many runners are looking ahead to their final races of the year.
-While there’s usually a lull in road races in the late fall and early winter, there are nevertheless many races near Halloween, Thanksgiving, Christmas, and New Year’s Day with good competition and maybe even some holiday-themed prizes.
+Winter is already upon us, and many runners are looking ahead to their final races of the year before some down time.
+There are still a number of Turkey Trots for Thanksgiving, Christmas Day runs, and New Year’s Day races with good competition and maybe even some holiday-themed prizes.

-When racing and working out at this time of year, the temperature is a concern for runners in many parts of the country.
+When racing and working out at this time of year, the temperature is a concern for runners all over the country.
 Not only do many runners think running in the cold is bad for you, but it’s not an appealing thought to be standing on the starting line shivering in your spandex.

 The research on running in the cold

-First, we’ll have to take a look at the scientific literature to see what happens to your body when it exercises in the cold.
+First, we will take a look at the scientific literature to see what happens to your body when it exercises in the cold.
 As is often the case with environmental factors, the military has taken a keen interest in the physiology of exercise in the cold.

 This was the topic of a 1991 review by Thomas Doubt at the Naval Medical Research Institute.
-In this article, Doubt lists a number of changes that occur during exercise in low-temperature settings:
+In this article, Doubt lists a number of changes that affect the body during exercise in low-temperatures:

-- Your body relies more heavily on carbohydrates and less on fats for its energy
+- You rely on carbohydrates more and less on fats for energy

 - Your lactate production is higher for a given intensity, indicating that you’re going deeper into “oxygen debt” to produce the necessary energy to maintain a given pace (as evidenced by a higher oxygen consumption rate in colder temperatures)